Winter in Africa Guide: Essential Travel Facts from North to South

 - shorts and long pants, quick-drying.
 Pants with zip-off legs are popular.

 - A down jacket is an excellent option.
-The jacket is very warm, yet thin and light, so it’s easy to pack.
+The jacket is very warm, but thin and light, so it’s easy to pack and takes up little space.
+This is definitely a must for me.

 - A wide-brimmed hat.